Defense & Military

 Instant TAK Infrastructure

 Get a fully operational TAK Server org in minutes.
-Automated certs, user management, and all TAK services — no hardware, no ATO for the infrastructure.
+Automated certs, user management, and all TAK services — no hardware to procure or authorize.

 Persistent Training Environment